thavlik/vpn-operator/README.md

     - default
     - preferred
     - my-vpn

-  # Corresponds to the above Secret's metadata.name
-  secret: my-vpn-credentials

   # The controller will attempt to verify that the VPN credentials
   # are correct and the service works.
 It will do this by injecting